Gov. Larry and Yumi Hogan tour Asian-owned businesses in Maryland

 Their last stop was the Honey Pig Restaurant — a Korean barbecue place they said they often visited with their three adult daughters before the coronavirus pandemic.

-The recent spate of violence against Asian Americans, starting well before last week’s fatal shootings at Atlanta-area massage parlors, has hit close to home for the Hogan family.
+The recent spate of violence against Asian Americans, starting well before last week’s fatal shootings at Atlanta-area massage spas, has hit close to home for the Hogan family.
 Several weeks ago, the governor said, their youngest daughter said she was afraid to drive to visit them because the parent of one of her Asian friends had been assaulted at a gas station.

 “As a husband and a father, I’m sickened by the racism they have experienced all their lives,” Hogan said.
 He urged other elected officials to condemn the violence, adding that he has directed state law enforcement agencies to increase protection of Asian business and communities.

 On Lunar New Year’s Eve this year, four Asian-owned businesses in Howard County were vandalized and burglarized, he noted.
-Nationwide, there has been a spike in violence and harassment toward Asian Americans reported since the start of the pandemic, which former president Donald Trump and others deride as the “China virus.”
+Nationwide, there has been a spike in violence and harassment toward Asian Americans reported since the start of the pandemic, which President Donald Trump and others derided as the “China virus.”

 Since the shootings, Asian Americans have mobilized and increased their demands that perpetrators of hate and violence be held accountable.